 What’s the Difference Between Search Engines?

 Every search platform has its own algorithm that brings up search results.
 None of them release their algorithm secrets and extensive guidelines for ranking.
 But there is always some information about them that users figure out through experience.
 Amazon uses an algorithm called A9 that focuses on sales.
-Google’s algorithm gets constantly updated, but only has a few big core updates each year.
+Google’s algorithm gets constantly updated, but generally has a few large scale updates each year.
 DuckDuckGo focuses on privacy and YouTube is looking at what would make advertisers happy.

 Both platforms tend to reinforce one another.
 So if you optimize for one, it is also optimized for the other.
 And like any SEO campaign, it involves a lot of keyword research.
 You need to figure out what people are searching for.
 Include those keywords in your descriptions.
 Google Keyword Planner and Google Trends is a good resource here to see what people are looking for regarding a certain topic.

 You need to keep basic SEO best practices in mind when optimizing for YouTube.
 Google has put increased emphasis on good content, relevance, and usefulness.
 Content that rises in the SERPs best addresses consumer needs, interests, and questions.
 Keep your descriptions short, but descriptive.
 People come for the good video content, not to read about it.
 You need to capture attention early and quickly with your description to get the click through.
 You also need a good thumbnail to bring attention and a catchy title.

 The problem with the YouTube and Google relationship, even the most popular videos on YouTube might not show up in the Google results.
 Because their description doesn’t really optimize for what the video is about.
 Use relevant keywords in the title.
 But you can also add closed captions and subtitles to help tell Google what the video is about.
 Also make sure to tag your video with relevant tags that people search for!
 This can help the YouTube algorithm to group your post with similar content.